DWTechs/CheckHard.js/README.md

 ## Synopsis

-**[CheckHard.js](https://github.com/DWTechs/CheckHard.js)** is an open source dynamic type checking library for Javascript and Node.js to test if a given variable is what it is supposed to be.\
+**[CheckHard.js](https://github.com/DWTechs/CheckHard.js)** is an open source dynamic type checking library for Javascript and Node.js to test if a given variable is what it is supposed to be (
-Function, object, ascii, boolean, integer, string, json, email...\
+Function, object, ascii, boolean, integer, string, json, email...)

 - No dependency
 - Very lightweight